sbucarion/discord-music-bot/README.md

 # discord-music-bot
-Decription: A discord bot that can run on server.
+Description: A discord bot that can run on server.
 This bot accepts a song request then searches youtube to find the video then plays the song through voice chat

 Skills: Web Scraping (urllib), Discord Bot API